junxit/us-congress-bills-116/metadata.md

 - 2019-11-19 — Senate amendment proposed (on the floor): Amendment SA 1246 proposed by Senator Rubio.
 - 2019-11-19 — Senate amendment submitted
 - 2019-11-19 — The committee amendment withdrawn by Unanimous Consent.
 (CR S6657)
+- 2019-11-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-11-20 — Considered as unfinished business. (consideration: CR H9100)
+- 2019-11-20 — Considered under suspension of the rules. (consideration: CR H9089-9096)
+- 2019-11-20 — DEBATE - The House proceeded with forty minutes of debate on S. 1838.
+- 2019-11-20 — Held at the desk.
+- 2019-11-20 — Message on Senate action sent to the House.
+- 2019-11-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-11-20 — Mr. Engel moved to suspend the rules and pass the bill.
+- 2019-11-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 635). (text: CR H9089-9092)
+- 2019-11-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 635).(text: CR H9089-9092)
+- 2019-11-20 — Received in the House.
+- 2019-11-21 — Presented to President.
+- 2019-11-21 — Presented to President.
+- 2019-11-27 — Became Public Law No: 116-76.
+- 2019-11-27 — Became Public Law No: 116-76.
+- 2019-11-27 — Signed by President.
+- 2019-11-27 — Signed by President.